LogtalkDotOrg/logtalk3/examples/tests_dsl/NOTES.md

 This example illustrates how to define a Domain Specific Language (DSL) for writing tests using a pipeline of hook objects to translate the tests to a test dialect natively supported by the `lgtunit` tool.
+See also the `testing` and `quick_check` examples.

-See also the following blog post:
+An extended discussion of this example can be found in the following blog
+post:

 https://logtalk.org/2019/11/05/user-defined-test-dialects.html